igor-kupczynski/fips-echo-server/README.md

 Experiments with FIPS-compliant Golang crypto

+This repo has a companion blog post, check <https://kupczynski.info/2019/12/15/fips-golang.html>.

  ## Http echo server

 We have a simple http(s) echo server.
 It echos up to 140 characters of whatever you send it to it.